 These (5-ingredient & extra-fudgy!) gluten free, paleo and keto brownies are extra fudgy, super easy, just 5 ingredients and 1g net carb a pop!
 Now that’s what we call the ideal low carb chocolate dessert!
 The recipe was first published on January 8th ’18, and has been updated to provide more info on various sweeteners.

 The Ultimate Paleo & Keto Brownies 🍫

-Ridiculously decadent, suuuper fudgy and intensely chocolatey, these keto brownies are one indulgent chocolate treat.
+Ridiculously decadent, suuuper fudgy and intensely chocolatey, these keto brownies are one indulgent low carb chocolate treat.
 Plus, they’re suuuper easy and with staple (grain-free) pantry ingredients.

 And guess what?
 Just 1g net carb per brownie.
 (Drumroll please!) 🥁